SenseNet/sncom-resources/_docs/admin-ui/dashboard.md

 This one will check the _current repository's_ version info and compares it with the latest component versions published to [nuget.org](https://nuget.org).
 It will notify you when updates are available.

+## The default dashboard

+You can check the default repository dashboard as an example.
+It contains some generic information about the package versions, some stats about the users, documents and recent updates using the Query widget.
+It contains also links to useful docs and a contact info - they are created with the Markdown widget.

 ![The default dashboard](/img/admin-ui-default-dashboard.png "The default dashboard")